Karolina Bielawska

-Karolina Bielawska (born 11 April 1999) is a Polish beauty pageant titleholder who was crowned Miss World 2021.
+Karolina Bielawska (born 11 April 1999) is a Polish model and beauty queen who was crowned Miss World 2021.

 Personal life

 Bielawska was born in Łódź.
 She is a business student with a bachelor's degree in management and she is studying for her master's degree.

 She is the daughter of Agnieszka Zakrzewska-Bielawska, dean of the Faculty of Organization and Management of the Łódź University of Technology, and Łukasz Bielawski, former president of ŁKS Łódź.

 Pageantry

 Miss Polonia 2019

 On 24 November 2019, Bielawska represented Łódź at Miss Polonia 2019 and won the title, making her Poland's Miss World 2020 candidate.
 Miss World 2020 was cancelled due to the COVID-19 pandemic.
 She retained the Miss World Poland 2021 title.

 After being selected, she engaged in charity activities, such as volunteering for "Soup na Pietrynie", initiator of the Polish National Charity Action "Korona z Głowy" supporting those in need during the pandemic, ambassador of the social campaign "Dotykam = Wygrywam" acting to fight breast cancer and a participant in the "FASS OFF" campaign for the Dom Foundation in Łódź.
 She supports the Great Orchestra of Christmas Charity and the DKMS Foundation, is an ambassador of the charity action fighting COVID-19 in Peru, the action included in the Ministry of Foreign Affairs "Polonia4Neighbors", and as part of the charity project "Beauty with a purpose" together with the Foundation "Zupa na Pietrynie" created the first bathhouse in Łódź for people who are homeless.